 Continue to heat the sauce and whisk until it’s a thickened, saucy consistency and then immediately remove the pan from the heat to prevent it from burning.
 This process of thickening the sauce will only take a few minutes, so make sure to keep an eye on it.

-Once the salmon is done cooking for the 8 to 10 minutes, use tongs to gently and carefully turn the fillets to skin side down and then brush or spoon the thickened sauce onto each fillet.
+Once the salmon is done cooking for the 8 to 10 minutes, brush or spoon the thickened sauce onto each fillet.
 Return the tray or basket to the air fryer and cook for an additional 1 to 2 minutes to caramelize the sauce over the salmon.

 Remove the salmon from the air fryer gently using the tongs and serve the fish immediately.